updated on 09 March 2022

 Visit the government’s student finance website for more details of how financial support is administered.

-If you did a non-law degree, you currently have to study the Graduate Diploma in Law (GDL), although this will change with the introduction of the Solicitors Qualifying Exam in 2021.
-Fees range up to £11,650 (for a full-time course in London in 2020-21), but can be significantly less outside London.
+With the introduction of the SQE in September 2021, the GDL is no longer a requirement for non-law graduates.
+That said, non-law graduates are being encouraged to take a law conversion course before embarking on any SQE preparation courses.
+Fees range up to £12,550 (for a full-time course in London in 2021-22) but can be significantly less outside London.
 Added to these fees are your own living costs.

-Expect to pay up to £16,750 for the Legal Practice Course (LPC) for a full-time course in London in 2020-21 – although you can pay considerably less outside London.
+Expect to pay up to £17,950 for the LPC for a full-time course in London in 2022-23 – although you can pay considerably less outside London (from £13,200).
 Again, added to these fees are your own living costs.

 Student Loans Company postgraduate funding

-Postgraduate loans from the government are only available for master’s courses, not diplomas or professional certificates, meaning that postgraduate loans are not available for the GDL or standalone LPC.
+Postgraduate loans from the government are available only for master’s courses, not diplomas or professional certificates, meaning that postgraduate loans are not available for the GDL, standalone LPC or SQE preparation courses.

-However, many law schools and universities now offer LPCs that include a master’s qualification, meaning that you can get a postgraduate loan if you choose to study a LLM LPC.
+However, much like they did with the LPC, many law schools and universities have developed SQE preparation courses that include a master’s qualification, meaning that you can get a postgraduate loan if you choose to study one of these.

-Postgraduate loans go up to a maximum of £10,906.
+Postgraduate loans go up to a maximum of £11,570 if your course starts on or after 1 August 2021.
 It is up to the student to decide how they want to divide the loan between paying course fees and living costs.

 Future finance loans

 The biggest private student loan provider in the UK is Future Finance.
-Loans range from £2,000 - £40,000, covering both tuition fees and living costs.
+Loans range from £2,000 to £25,000, covering both tuition fees and living costs.